Kia EV4 Fastback Review & Prices

 In town

 We tested the Kia EV4 Fastback on Spanish roads at the car's launch in Marbella, and it proved incredibly comfortable around town.
-Spanish roads tend to be smoother than the UK’s Tarmac, but even when we searched out speed bumps and potholes the suspension handled it remarkably well.
+We also spent a week with the car in the UK on our much more stubbled Tarmac, but even when we searched out speed bumps and potholes the suspension handled it remarkably well.

 Rear visibility is pretty poor with a small rear window, but there’s an extra window in the rear quarter that means you do get some visibility over your shoulder, and this is where GT-Line S models’ surround-view cameras come into their own.